-ARTICLE II
+ARTICLE II DEFINITIONS

-DEFINITIONS

-SECTION 201.
+- SECTION 201.
 WORDS AND TERMS.
-Unless the context otherwise requires, capitalized terms used herein shall have the following meanings ascribed to them:

-"Automatic Aid/Closest Unit Response Agreement" means the agreement by and between every political subdivision and fire control district within Pinellas County dated October 16, 1990.

-"CAD" means the computer aided dispatch system.

-"Continuing Hazmat Education" means (1) the minimum required continuing hazmat education required for Hazardous Material Technicians to maintain certified status within the State of Florida; and (2) education for individuals who have a specific deficiency that must be corrected to maintain or restore their status within the EMS System.

-"Contractor" means the City of St. Petersburg.

-- "Disaster" means an occurrence of a severity and magnitude that normally results in death, injuries and/or property damage and that cannot be managed through routine procedures and resources of the EMS System. - "EMS System" means the network of organizations and individuals, including, but not limited to the EMS Authority, ambulance contractor, ALS first responder services providers, EMS Advisory Council, Medical Control Board and Medical Director, established to provide emergency medical services in Pinellas County. - "Field Personnel" means Hazardous Materials team members employed by Contractor.
+Unless the context otherwise requires, capitalized terms used herein shall have the following meanings ascribed to them: - "Automatic Aid/Closest Unit Response Agreement" means the agreement by and between every political subdivision and fire control district within Pinellas County dated October 16, 1990. - "CAD" means the computer aided dispatch system. - "Continuing Hazmat Education" means (1) the minimum required continuing hazmat education required for Hazardous Material Technicians to maintain certified status within the State of Florida; and (2) education for individuals who have a specific deficiency that must be corrected to maintain or restore their status within the EMS System. - "Contractor" means the Palm Harbor Special Fire Control & Rescue District. - "Disaster" means an occurrence of a severity and magnitude that normally results in death, injuries and/or property damage and that cannot be managed through routine procedures and resources of the EMS System. - "EMS System" means the network of organizations and individuals, including, but not limited to the EMS Authority, ambulance contractor, ALS first responder services providers, EMS Advisory Council, Medical Control Board and Medical Director, established to provide emergency medical services in Pinellas County. - "Field Personnel" means Hazardous Materials team members employed by Contractor. - "Fiscal Year" means the year commencing on October 1st of any given year and ending on September 30th of the immediately-succeeding year. - "Hazardous Material Services" mean the services needed for containment, mediation and/or rescues involving any situation where there is a release of hazardous materials or the risk of such a release. - "Hazardous Material Standard Operating Procedures" or "SOP" means the then current established procedures to be followed in carrying out a given operation or in a given situation.
+Such procedures shall be developed by the Parties and may